MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Disable-CauClusterRole.md

 This command prevents the CAU clustered role on the CONTOSO-FC1 cluster from performing Updating Runs.
 The cmdlet changes the status of the CAU clustered role to Offline.
-Because the command specified the *Force* parameter, the cmdlet runs without displaying confirmation prompts.
+Because the command specified the **Force** parameter, the cmdlet runs without displaying confirmation prompts.

 ## PARAMETERS

 ### -ClusterName
 Specifies the name of the cluster on which to disable the self-updating functionality.
-This parameter is only required when this cmdlet is not run on a failover cluster node, or this cmdlet is used to reference a failover cluster different from where the cmdlet is run.
+This parameter is only required when this cmdlet isn't run on a failover cluster node, or this cmdlet is used to reference a failover cluster different from where the cmdlet is run.

 ```yaml